dm0096/hushpupy/README.md

 ---

-## Run the program
+## Running the program

 If you're just here to run USP, look no further.
 Follow these instructions to deploy USP to your system:

 1. Click **Downloads** on the left hand side.
 1. **Download** the repository.
 1. **Unzip** the downloaded repo.
-1. Copy the *dist* directory and paste it somewhere else on your system.
+1. Navigate to the *dist* directory and copy the *UAH_sounding_conversion_plotting* directory to somewhere else on your system.
 You may discard everything else.
-1. Rename *dist* to *UAH Sounding Program.*
+1. Rename *UAH_sounding_conversion_plotting* to *UAH Sounding Program*.
+1. This guide recommends creating a shortcut for the USP .exe on the Desktop.
+Rename the shortcut "UAH Sounding Program."
 1. **Execute** the .exe to run USP.

 *Note:* USP will dump converted sounding files and images to *C:/Converted_Soundings*